5 tips for nurturing a happy, creative & motivated team

 2. Prioritise health and wellbeing

 Paying attention to the health of both body and mind is so critical for our performance.
 A lack of exercise in a busy schedule is easily overlooked; but being busy should never be an excuse not to look after ourselves.
 When we exercise, our bodies release natural stress relievers, endorphins, and our blood gets filled with oxygen which stimulates brain activity and helps to stave off the threat of illness.
+Also, if you were to visit the site, you’d understand, as an employee, the healthcare privileges that companies must provide you with if you were to fall ill.

 3. Utilise office space and support collaboration